domoticz/domoticz/dzVents/documentation/README.md

 	-- switch on but do not trigger follow up events device.switchOn().silent()

-	-- flash a light 3 times
+	-- flash a light for 3 times
 	device.switchOn().forSec(2).repeatAfterSec(1, 3)

 	-- switch the device on but only if the current state isn't already on: